Jean-Baptiste Dumas: Theory of substitution and theory of chemical types

 At the Tuileries palace in Paris, guests at a soirée began reacting adversely to a gas suddenly emitted by the candles.
 Alexandre Brongniart asked his son-in-law, Dumas, to investigate.
 Dumas found that the coughing and dangerous fumes were caused by chlorine present in the candle wax.
 Chlorine had been used to whiten the candles, and Dumas concluded that it must have combined during the candle-making process.
 This led Dumas to investigate the behavior of chlorine substitution in other chemical compounds.

 One of the most important research projects of Dumas was that on the action of chlorine on acetic acid to form trichloroacetic acid – a derivative of essentially the same character as the acetic acid itself, though a stronger acid.
 Dumas extended this to a theory (sometimes considered a law) which states that in an organic compound, a hydrogen atom may be substituted for any halogen.

 In his published paper on the subject, Dumas introduces his theory of types.
 Since the trichloracetic acid retained similar properties to acetic acid, Dumas reasoned that there were certain chemical structures that remained comparatively unchanged even if one atom were changed within them.
 The basis of this theory rests in the natural history of organism classification, which Dumas learned under the botanist de Candolle.
 This new theory challenged Berzelius's previous theory of electrochemical dualism and was also a competitor of radical theory.

 Family

 He married Herminie Brongniart, daughter of Alexandre Brongniart, in 1826.

+Honours

+Dumas is one of the 72 names inscribed on the Eiffel tower.